null

 New Year, New Scope?
 When It's Time to Replace Your Stethoscope

-The average lifespan of a well-cared for stethoscope is about two years, but with heavy use and abuse, that durability diminishes.
-Nurses of all skill levels and ranks will find that they need to replace their stethoscope much more often, sometimes within a year or less.
+The average lifespan of a well-cared-for stethoscope is about two years, but with heavy use and abuse, its durability diminishes.
+Practitioners of all skill levels and ranks will find that they need to replace their stethoscopes much more often, sometimes within a year or less.

-Like any tubing, the connecting pieces of your stethoscope will wear out over time.
-With heavy daily use, this tubing can become less flexible, hardened, or brittle.
-As soon as you notice a decrease in the flexibility of your tubing, it is time to start thinking about a replacement.
+The tubing, which is the connecting piece of your stethoscope, will wear out over time.
+With heavy daily use, the tubing can become less flexible, hardened, or brittle.
+As soon as you notice a decrease in flexibility, it is time to start thinking about a replacement.

-Draping the stethoscope around your neck, as many healthcare professionals do, exposes the tubing to almost constant friction against the back of the neck or shirt collar.
-As a result, body oils can break down the PVC tubing.
+Draping the stethoscope around your neck, as many healthcare professionals do, exposes the tubing to body oils and constant friction against the back of the neck or shirt collar, which can break down the PVC tubing.

-If you leave your stethoscope out in the sun on a frequent or daily basis, perhaps by keeping it slung over the rearview mirror in your car, that solar exposure will break down the PVC tubing much more quickly.
+If you leave your stethoscope out in the sun frequently, perhaps by keeping it slung over the rearview mirror in your car, that solar exposure will break down the PVC tubing much more quickly.

 Outdated capabilities

-You might not be aware of all of the options and features you can get with today’s stethoscopes, especially if you haven’t bought a new one in quite a while.
+You might not be aware of all of the modern features and capabilities available in stethoscopes today, especially if you haven’t bought a new one in quite a while.

-New single piece diaphragms combined with improved PVC tubing leads to improved acoustic capabilities in more recent models.
-This improved PVC tubing is also more resilient against oils and friction than its predecessors.
+More recent models use new single-piece diaphragms combined with improved PVC tubing, which improves their acoustic capabilities.
+This PVC tubing is also more resilient against oils and friction than previous models.

-Meanwhile, improvements to the ear pieces and diaphragm have also led to superior noise cancellation.
-That can be important if you are working in an environment with a lot of background noise, like nursing homes, ERs, and urgent care clinics.
+Meanwhile, improvements to the earpieces and diaphragm have also led to superior noise cancellation.
+These features are critical if you work in an environment with a lot of background noise, such as nursing homes, ERs, and urgent care clinics.

 Cracked chest piece

-The diaphragm, also called the chestpiece, can become cracked or otherwise damaged.
-Even less obvious or hidden cracks can ruin a stethoscope completely.
-It is a good idea to have spares.
+The diaphragm, also known as the chest piece, can become cracked or otherwise damaged.
+Even less obvious or hidden cracks can ruin a stethoscope completely, meaning you’ll have no choice but to replace it.

 You will know that the chest piece has cracked when the sound quality suddenly fails or deteriorates dramatically.
 Tears and cracks in the tubing are more common, but the diaphragm can also get cracked if it makes contact with hard surfaces.